 In a common sense it would seem the activism-ness of my SORRY appears political in relation to the backstory – and furthermore it possibly carried the ‘correct sort of politics’ supporting freedom of expression against an oppressor (interestingly; the philosopher Benjamin in The Author as Producer (1934), problematically in my view in terms of today’s myriad of competing social relations, asserts that the artist must choose the ‘correct political tendency’ - a term we’ll come back to later).

 And also the backstory has helped generate a lot of artworld interest for this work (from writers, curators, collectors even etc. – probably the invite to speak in this programme was due to the backstory) The art-world has a need for words – and the backstory of SORRY has a currency in that context.
 But this artworld wordy-ness is a problem for art in public.

 I have a problem with this established rationale – what the work has become ‘about’.
 I have a problem with it in terms of the ‘political’ in relation to the agency of art.
 But I’ll try tease this out from a very artists point of view here.

-Chantal Mouffe’s assertion is that all art is political – but that much art overtly claiming to be political might be the least effective (and perhaps likely counteractive) and at the same time that a lot of art is complicity passive in terms it’s political direction and therefore it helps form the status quo.
-Ultimately she posits art’s political agency within its aesthetic agency – the capacity of the aesthetic experience to circumvent the hegemonic and motivate people’s sense of the political - by being different - exercising difference.
+Chantal Mouffe’s assertion is that all art is possibly political (as she argues that it is not useful to make a distiction between 'political' and 'non-political art').
+However she also states that much art overtly claiming to be political might be the least effective (and perhaps likely counteractive) and at the same time that a lot of art is complicity passive in terms it’s political direction and therefore it helps form the status quo.
+Ultimately she posits art’s political agency within its critical aesthetic agency – the capacity of the aesthetic experience to circumvent the hegemonic and motivate people’s sense of the political - by being different - exercising difference.
 Importantly, she does not separate the aesthetic from the politic in this sense.

 OK - So here she’s taking about the actual encounter with art not purely the message it delivers.